omariio1000/CS314/README.md

 **Change Account Password**

-Change the password for the admin that is currently logged in.
+Change the password for the manager that is currently logged in.
 Allows user to view the password before deciding whether or not to change it.

-**Add New Admin**
+**Add New Manager**

-Add a new admin and set their password.
+Add a new manager and set their password.

 **Change Provider Password**